TonySheller/reynard/docs/strategy.md

 ## The Strategy

 After some initial work, its apparent that many strategies are needed to solve a cryptogram.
-Some of these will be detailed here.
+The following is the general approach used.

 ## First Steps
 1. If there are one letter words, then A or I or both.